exscape/electronics/Arduino/Libraries/DAC_MCP49xx/README.txt

 output(unsigned short)
 	Sends the value to the DAC.
 If the LDAC pin is tied to ground, Vout will change "instantly".
 	If the LDAC pin is connected to the Arduino, nothing will change until latch() is called.

+output2(unsigned short, unsigned short)
+	Sends the two output values to the two outputs of the dual DACs.
+	Latches the output automatically unless setAutomaticallyLatchDual has been called with 'false' as the argument.

 latch(void)
 	Changes the output voltage based on the last value sent using output().